SachaNevsky/video-sync/README.md

 ### Set up

+First, run `npm install` to download all the dependencies.

-Run `node websocket-server.js` from the driectory root.
+In one console, run `node websocket-server.js` from the driectory root.

 In a new console, run `npm run dev`.